andruschak/openai-gym-retro/README.md

 Initial training

-- Results = Failure :: As with mario, sonic never completed his initial run.
+- May 2020 - Results = Failure :: As with mario, sonic never completed his initial run.
 There was a bug in my original counter that did not take into account rocking for an extended period of distance within a given amount of time.
 This triggered the DONE event, however, sonic never completed the course.

 ![sonic bane](https://github.com/andruschak/openai-gym-retro/raw/master/images/bane-of-sonics-existence2.gif "sonic bane")